My areas of expertise

-This led me to systems ideas and especially to the ideas of Stafford Beer whose Viable System Model was the subject of my PhD and the intellectual underpinning of everything I have done since.
+This led me to systems science and especially to the ideas of Stafford Beer whose Viable System Model was the subject of my PhD and the intellectual underpinning of everything I have done since.

 One of the key insights from my work on Business Forecasting was that if you can’t define what success looks like then you shouldn’t be surprise if you fail.
 But having defined ‘success’ for business forecasting it was the pursuit of an answer to the follow up question: ‘how do know if we have achieved it?’ that led me to developing a completely novel approach to measuring the quality of forecasts.

-I cofounded CatchBull to develop software to exploit this technology and over time the concepts and techniques were refined and improved with the results being published in peer review journals.
+I co-founded CatchBull to develop software to exploit this technology and over time the concepts and techniques were refined and improved with the results being published in peer review journals.
 At the heart of this thinking is that the ultimate measure of forecast quality is the amount of value that the process adds to the business, rather than abstract measures based on simple error measurement.

-CatchBull now has the only product in the market capable of analysing the value added by forecasting and helping practitioners to improve their performance
+CatchBull now has the only product in the market capable of analysing the value added by forecasting and helping practitioners to improve their performance.

 Signals, Noise and Cognition

-My work in designing software also brought me into content with the advances being made in data visualisation, both as a means of discovery of insights and a medium for communicating them to an audience, drawing on the Ideas of Edward Tufte and Steve Few.
+My work in designing software also brought me into content with the advances being made in data visualisation, both as a means of discovery of insights and a medium for communicating them to an audience, drawing on the ideas of Edward Tufte and Steve Few.
 And nobody in software can ignore the challenges and opportunities provided by ‘Big Data’ and advances in machine learning technology.